Turn restaurant complaints into 5% revenue growth

 Managing the digital front

-By integrating customer satisfaction surveys directly into your management platform, you can catch negative sentiment before the guest even leaves the building.
-Real-time alerts allow managers to perform "table recovery" while the guest is still seated, often preventing a negative review from ever being posted.
+By integrating the best restaurant customer feedback tools directly into your management platform, you can catch negative sentiment before the guest even leaves the building.
+Designing mobile-friendly, 5-to-7 question surveys via receipt QR codes allows managers to perform "table recovery" while the guest is still seated, preventing a negative online review from ever being posted.